Radiography Accreditation & Certification

-- the adjudication of guilt is either withheld, deferred, or not entered; or
+- the adjudication of guilt is either withheld, deferred or not entered

-- the individual enters a plea of guilty or no contest (nolo contendere); or
+- the individual enters a plea of guilty or no contest (nolo contendere)

-Radiography Program applicants may find out about their eligibility for testing before enrolling in class by downloading a pre-application packet from the ARRT URL: www.arrt.org/handbooklink or calling ARRT at 651-687-0048, ext.
-8580, to request a copy.
+Radiography program applicants may find out about their eligibility for testing before enrolling in class by downloading a pre-application packet from ARRT or calling ARRT at 651-687-0048, extension 8580, to request a copy.

 Wake Tech academic programs (credit and non-credit) that are designed to lead to professional licenses are tied to North Carolina or national certifications.
 If you intend to pursue professional licenses outside North Carolina once you have completed your academic program at Wake Tech, please refer to the Professional Licensure section of the college's distance education authorization page for additional information.